The Science Behind EMDR: How It Works and Why

 This region is responsible for rational thinking, planning, and emotional regulation.
 During traumatic recall, activity in the prefrontal cortex often decreases, making it harder to think clearly or regulate emotions.

-After EMDR therapy, researchers observe increased activity in the prefrontal cortex when the person thinks about the previously traumatic material.
+After therapist-led EMDR, researchers observe increased activity in the prefrontal cortex when the person thinks about the previously distressing material.
 This suggests improved ability to think about the experience rationally rather than just react emotionally.

 The Hippocampus